mlibrary/about-aberdeenunipress/src/content/contact.md

 templateKey: contact-page
 title: Contact Us
 ---
-For general inquiries or problems with this website or a title in the collection, please email[ publish@virginia.edu](mailto:publish@virginia.edu).
+For general inquiries or problems with this website or a title in the collection, please email[aup@abdn.ac.uk](mailto:aup@abdn.ac.uk).